 Sometimes the drooling and trembling described in the example above can be because your dog is extremely anxious but it can often also be because they are suffering from motion sickness.
 It is important to work out what is triggering the reaction in the dog as they will both require different plans to solve the problem.

-2. What Can Help Me Dog Deal with Motion Sickness?
+2. What Can Help My Dog Cope with Motion Sickness?

 If a dog has motion sickness they will likely not be showing any signs of anxiety before getting in the car and when they are just sitting in it whilst it is stationary.
 The problems will only begin once the car is moving.
 The most common signs of motion sickness is that your dog will often start to smack their lips, drool excessively, appear uneasy and they can often vomit.